PostgresApp/PostgresApp/docs/documentation/gui-tools.md

 ## GUI Client Apps

 There are many clients for PostgreSQL on the Mac.
-Here's a list of some of the Mac Apps I found (in alphabetic order):
+Below is a list of some of the Mac Apps I found (in alphabetic order).
-You can find many more of them on the [PostgreSQL Clients](https://wiki.postgresql.org/wiki/PostgreSQL_Clients) page in the PostgreSQL wiki.
-Some of them are quite powerful; some are still a bit rough.

 - [Beekeeper Studio](https://www.beekeeperstudio.io)
 - [Datagrip](https://www.jetbrains.com/datagrip/)